ava-labs/hypersdk/README.md

 type Action interface {
 	Object

-	// MaxComputeUnits is the maximum amount of compute a given [Action] could use.
-This is
+	// ComputeUnits is the amount of compute required to call [Execute].
+This is used to determine
-	// used to determine whether the [Action] can be included in a given block and to compute
-	// the required fee to execute.
+	// whether the [Action] can be included in a given block and to compute the required fee to execute.
-	//
-	// Developers should make every effort to bound this as tightly to the actual max so that
-	// users don't need to have a large balance to call an [Action] (must prepay fee before execution).
-	MaxComputeUnits(Rules) uint64
+	ComputeUnits(Rules) uint64

 	// StateKeysMaxChunks is used to estimate the fee a transaction should pay.
 It includes the max
 	// chunks each state key could use without requiring the state keys to actually be provided (may